Glavin001/SMMApp2/docs/develop_page.md

 -----

 Hopefully this documentation is detailed enough.
-[Please make a new issue if you have any additional questions.](https://github.com/Glavin001/SMMApp2/issues?labels=question)
+[If you have any additional questions, please make a new issue and add the `Question` label.](https://github.com/Glavin001/SMMApp2/issues?labels=question)